wokast/RePrimAnd/README.md

 `docsrc/sphinx/index.html`.

-The building of the documentation requires sphinx with the breathe extension as well as doxygen (Note sphinx breathe currently has problems with the C++11 trailing return type syntax, misreporting return types as `auto`.)
+The building of the documentation requires sphinx with the breathe and sphinxcontrib-bibtex extensions as well as doxygen.
 To disable building documentation and remove the corresponding dependencies, use the build option